Mrgove10/Unity-VR-template/README.md

 # Unity VR template

-This template is to set up VR in unity.
-Unity 2020 does work great.
-Also DX12 Seams to beark it.
+This template is to set up VR in unity with the new OpenXR Model !
-This uses the old depricated VR system, it does not use the new XR Manager.

-for :
+Ror :
-- Unity 2019.4
+- Unity 2021.1+
-- Depricated Vr system
+- New VR system !
-- OpenVR (SteamVR)
+- OpenXR
-- unity XR Interaction Toolkit
+- XR Interaction Toolkit